netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 - Label Value: A 20-bit field that carries the actual value of the MPLS label.
 - TTL: A 8-bit field used to encode Time to Live (TTL) value.

-The augmented ACL structure ({{enh-acl-tree}}) allows an operator to configure ACLs that match based upon the following data nodes:
+The augmented ACL module can be used by an operator to configure ACLs that match based upon the following data nodes:

 * 'traffic-class'
 * 'label-position' (e.g., top or bottom)